 Not a whole load of games use finger tracking right now, which means outside of Aperture Hand Labs and Half Life: Alyx, the feature can feel a little gimmicky.
-Still, there's a great deal of potential there for future games.
+Still, there's a great deal of potential there for future games and apps.

 The Valve Index also boasts some impressive technology and handy convenience features like USB passthrough in the slot hidden behind the front panel.
 There are tons of cool third-party mods for this slot, including cooling kits.

 The Index is a roomscale VR experience, which means it requires two base station sensors positioned around your play area.
-The HTC Vive and Vive Pro, as well as the last-gen Oculus Touch controllers, all use base stations.
-But the competition is fierce.
-The Quest 2 and Vive Cosmos (opens in new tab) use inside-out tracking—that is, sensors on the headset instead of placed around your room.
+The HTC Vive and Vive Pro also use base stations.
+The Quest 2 and Vive Cosmos use inside-out tracking—that is, sensors on the headset instead of placed around your room.
 After growing accustomed to that more streamlined experience, setting up sensors for the Index was frustrating.

-It does deliver a more responsive experience than any of the inside-out options, though; there's a reason the more recent Vive Cosmos Elite (opens in new tab) goes back to prioritizing the base stations.
+It does deliver a more responsive experience than any of the inside-out options, though; there's a reason the Vive Cosmos Elite goes back to prioritizing the base stations.

-After setting it the base stations, the roomscale setup can be a pain.
+After setting up the base stations, the roomscale setup can be a pain.
 With the Quest 2, the headset's cameras give you a digital view of your surroundings to draw your play area in seconds.
 But the Index's setup has to be done via Steam on your computer, before you even put the headset on.
 After calculating floor height, you click the trigger at four corners of your available space, which Steam then measures in order to determine your best play area.
-After using the Rift S, it just feels old-fashioned—like having to start your car with a crank.
+After using the Quest 2, it just feels old-fashioned—like having to start your car with a crank.